 CPS (Child Protection Service) response time reflects time between the supervisor acceptance of the report and the first attempted, phone or face to face contact with any person in the investigation case.
-The current DCYF policy requires emergency reports to be responded within 4 hours, immediate reports in 12 hours and routine reports in 48 hours.
-Adherence to emergency response time was redefined to within 2 hours and was implemented on July 1, 2018.
-In FFY20, there was an increase in the median and mean response times for routine reports (See Figure 8).
-In FFY20, the percent of Immediate investigations meeting the DCYF policy on CPS response time was 93% (See Figure 9).
+The current DCYF policy requires emergency reports to be responded within 4 hours, immediate reports in 12 hours and routine reports in 48 hours.Adherence to emergency response time was redefined to within 2 hours and was implemented on July 1, 2018.
+In FFY21, there was a decrease in the median and mean response times for routine reports (See Figure 8).
+In FFY21, the 97.7% of Immediate investigations and 94.7% of Routine investigations met the DCYF policy on CPS response time (See Figure 9).
 Median, the middle most count, references the separation of upper-half, longer time to response versus lower-half, shorter time to response.
 Mean is used to determine outliers of times to report response.
 These CPS response times were revised in policy to align with the Structured Decision-Making Tool in July of 2019.

 During 2018, the volume of CPS investigations resulting from the increased volume of CPS reports challenged staffs' ability to respond in accordance with policy.
 In November of 2019, the SAFE Practice Model was implemented.
-At the same time, the Family Functioning Assessment and its related tools were launched in our electronic case record.
-These two practice changes were designed to enhance practice, and safety and well-being outcomes for children and families.
-These practice changes also involved new validated instruments that were implemented in the Department's data system.
-Review of the data yielded unexplained decreased response times.
-After careful review of the cases, it was determined that most investigations were initiated in a timely manner but there were data system related issues associated with the new instruments.
-The data system items were corrected, and additional staff training was administered.
+SAFE shifts from an incident and compliance-based focus when assessing child-safety to the assessment of how a family functions on a day to day basis.
+The Family Functioning Assessment and On-going Family Functioning Assessment and Service Plan were launched in our electronic case record.
+The implementation of a Best Practice Model was designed to promote consistent and accurate decisions about child safety and well-being and improve outcomes for children and families.
+The tools associated with SAFE were implemented in the Department's data system.
+Subsequent to the integration of these tools into the departments data system, review of the data yielded unexplained decreased response times.
+After careful review of the cases, it was determined that most investigations were initiated in a timely manner but there were data system related issues associated with the integration of the new instruments into the existing system.
+The data system items were corrected, and additional staff training was administered to insure that data was entered correctly.